Marx-A00/amazon-order-history-extractor/README.md

 - **Page structure changes**: If Amazon changes their website structure, the script may need updating.
 Please open an issue if you encounter problems.
 - **Captcha challenges**: If Amazon shows a captcha, the script will pause and wait for you to solve it manually.
 - **Login issues**: The script expects you to handle the login process manually for security reasons.
+- **Order search not working**: The script will fall back to scanning all orders if specific order search doesn't work.

 ## License